mutha-varun/Alex/README.md

 # Alex
 I made this assistant in python personalised to me and my laptop.

-I also made an automation for it to run, which uses the  microphone to listen if I call out its name and then asks me for passcode, only then boots up.
+I also made an automation for it to run, which uses the  microphone to listen if I call out its name and then asks me for a passcode, only then does it boot up.

 It can play my playlist on Spotify, message my friends on Instagram, and WhatsApp.